-From the 1,2,3,4,5,6,7,8,9 at the beginning alluding to Phillip's death to the increasing emotional intensity with each subsequent chorus, this song is often overlooked but I think it's very pivotal song in the show.
+From the 1, 2, 3, 4, 5, 6, 7, 8, 9 at the beginning, alluding to Phillip's death, to the increasing emotional intensity with each subsequent chorus, this song is often overlooked.
+However, I think it's a very pivotal song in the show.
 It also is just a beautiful song.
-So if you were to ask me who I promote, Take a Break has my vote.
+So, if you were to ask me who I promote, Take a Break has my vote.

 This one is honestly my favorite.